What to Expect

 You may resume your routine medicines unless told otherwise.

 You may resume your normal diet.
-Start out with a light diet to prevent nausea.
+Start with a light diet to prevent nausea.

-There may be some soreness and redness at the IV site for a day or two.
-You can relieve this by placing a warm, moist washcloth over the area.
-Please contact your primary doctor if this does not improve in a couple of days.
+The IV site may be sore and red for a day or two.
+Place a warm, moist washcloth on the area to relieve pain.
+Contact your primary doctor if this is not better in a couple of days.

 Do not make any important personal or business decisions today.